russloewe/GnomeSlayer/README.md

 This is a single player game.
 Both the player and the monsters will have health and when the health runs out, the character/monster is dead.
 The player can only carry one item at a time and that item will be either a sword or a shield.
 The player will have the opportunity to swap for the other weapon if they wish.
 There is a third item, which is a potion.
 This will increase the player's health by a fixed amount.
 It can only raise the health until it hits the max amount of health.
 The potion cannot be carried by the player.
 These three items will have a description and an integer value.

+To win the game, you will need to kill the boss monster and find his treasure.
+The treasure should be in the same room.

 Objects:
 - player
 - monsters